YogPanjarale/profile-counter/README.md

 I could not find the creator of it , you may create a PR to update

-Further disclamer it used a discord web-hook to notify me of the view ; I plan to set env variable to just whitelist my personal keys so that i only revice notifications for my projects
+Further disclamer it used a discord web-hook to notify me when my whitelisted keys get a request  ; I  have set env variable to just whitelist my personal keys so that i only revice notifications for my projects